This post is part of a series: Testing Evolution

 Cause: a damaged gene makes a defective protein, which makes your mucus too thick.

 Before modern medical treatments, few if any reached adulthood.
-It’s still devolution because the gene for it is recessive.
+But it’s still devolution because the gene for it is recessive.
 Thus many people are carriers, but don’t have the symptoms themselves.
 Natural selection doesn’t eliminate it.

 - Unusual buildup of mucus